HassanSharara/sharara_video_player_flutter/README.md

 ### How to use

-Create a `ShararaVideoPlayerController` and pass the controller to `ShararaVideoPlayer`, make sure to dispose `ShararaVideoPlayer` after disposing The Current in Use Screen.
+Create a `ShararaVideoPlayerController` and pass the controller to `ShararaVideoPlayer`, make sure to dispose `ShararaVideoPlayer` after disposing the current screen.

 ```dart